Azure-Samples/ms-identity-ciam-browser-delegated-ios-sample/README.md

 ```terminal
 git clone https://github.com/Azure-Samples/ms-identity-ciam-browser-delegated-ios-sample.git
 ```
-or download and extract the repository .zip file, and navigate to 'MSALiOS.xcworkspace' from the active-directory-ios-swift-native-v2 folder
+or download and extract the repository .zip file, and navigate to 'MSALiOS.xcworkspace'

 ## Step 2: Register your App